coleenquadros/configuration/docs/app-sre/sop/app-interface-cluster-vpc-peerings.md

     * Note: the cluster has to be managed by `ocm` (an `ocm` section must exist).
     * The peering name should follow this convention: `<cluster-name>_<aws-account-name>`.
+    * Make sure cluster has `awsGroup` that allow management of AWS cluster in `awsInfrastructureAccess` section.

 A peering connection will be created and accepted automatically.
 The requester is the cluster's AWS account and the accepter is the app-interface managed AWS account.